All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Key Takeaway

-Is apple cider vinegar safe with semaglutide?
-Our medical team covers acid reflux risks, blood sugar effects, and how to use ACV safely on Ozempic or Wegovy.
+Is apple cider vinegar safe with semaglutide? our editorial research team covers acid reflux risks, blood sugar effects, and how to use ACV safely on Ozempic or Wegovy.

 Apple cider vinegar can be used with semaglutide, but the combination significantly increases acid reflux risk.
 Semaglutide delays gastric emptying by 30-40%, and ACV's 5-6% acetic acid concentration sits longer in the stomach, worsening the nausea that affects 44% of patients.
 The STEP 1 trial[1] showed semaglutide delivers 14.9% weight[1] loss at 68 weeks, making ACV's modest 20-30% reduction in post-meal glucose spikes largely redundant.